-Rock formations found on what is now the eastern slope of the San Gabriel Mountains begin to form beneath an ancient sea.
-The coastline is found quite a bit east of its present location in what is now Utah and Idaho.
+Rock formations presently found on the present-day eastern slope of the San Gabriel Mountains begin forming beneath an ancient sea.
+The coastline is considerably east of its present location in what is now Utah and Idaho.

-Toward the beginning of the Cenozoic Era, the Los Angeles Basin and area mountains lie beneath swampy sea-marshes and lagoons, receiving sediment from large rivers flowing out of the low-lying ancestral Nevadan mountains.
+Toward the beginning of the Cenozoic Era, the Los Angeles Basin lies beneath the sea, receiving sediment from large rivers flowing out of the low-lying ancestral Nevadan mountains.
 Dinosaurs are extinct.
-The San Gabriel Mountains begin to form.
+The San Gabriel Mountains are beginning to form.

-At the beginning of this era, what will become the Los Angeles area lies beneath a deep, subtropical sea and, before the San Andreas Fault begins its push, is located about 100-150 miles southeast of where it is today.
-The land later begins to emerge, with the local shoreline running along the San Gabriel, Santa Monica and Santa Ana Mountains and the Covina Hills.
-These ancient hills, ripe with volcanic activity, rise to no more than an elevation of 1,000 feet.
-Dry land around the submerged Los Angeles Basin becomes subtropical, receiving about 30-40 inches of rainfall a year.
+What will become the Los Angeles area continues to lie beneath a deep subtropical sea.
+Before the Pacific tectonic plate upon which it lies begins shifting northward, the future Los Angeles area is located about 100-150 miles southeast of where it is today.
+Later in this period, coastal California begins to emerge, with the local shoreline running along the San Gabriel, Santa Monica and Santa Ana Mountains and the Covina Hills.
+These ancient hills, ripe with volcanic activity, rise to an elevation of no more than 1,000 feet.
+Dry land around the submerged Los Angeles basin becomes subtropical, receiving about 30-40 inches of rainfall a year.
 It is covered with scrub forest and inhabited by ancient horses, rhinoceros and camels.

 Los Angeles area hills are forced upwards in height to become mountain ranges.
-The sea level drops.
+The sea level continues to drop.

-Large coastal villages appear.
-The Chumash engage in warfare and trade and form alliances.
+Long absent, human settlement reappears in the Los Angeles area around the the Ballona wetlands.
+These ancestors of the Chumash engage in warfare and trade and form alliances.
 There is increased division of labor and craftsmanship.
 Funerary practices are more elaborate.
-They still practiced little to no agriculture as they continue to enjoy an environment rich in natural resources.
+Relying heavily on marine life for food, they practice little to no agriculture.

-The Chumash engage in sports competitions and the development of musical instruments.
+Some Chumash people are still present in the Los Angeles area in what will become Malibu, engaging in sports competitions and development of musical instruments.
 Trade in the region is widespread, including the use of shell beads for money.

-About 25 Gabrielino Indian villages exist in what will become Los Angeles County.
+About 25 Gabrieleño villages exist in what will become Los Angeles County.
 The population is about 300 to 500 people.

 Fathers Pedro Cambon and Angel Somera establish the Mission San Gabriel Arcangel (Saint Gabriel the Archangel) at its first location in modern-day Montebello (September 8).